saidsay-so/fancy/README.md

 ### Linux ONLY?

-*Well*, [NBFC](https://github.com/hirschmann/nbfc) is already *well* integrated with the Windows "ecosystem", since C# is more common on Windows.
+_Well_, [NBFC](https://github.com/hirschmann/nbfc) is already _well_ integrated
+with the Windows "ecosystem", since C# is more common on Windows.
-It works very *well*, so go check it.
+It works very _well_, so go check it.
 If you want to provide Windows support, you are also *wel*come.

 ## License

 The project is licensed under MPL-2.0.
 You implicitly accept it when you send a pull request.

-*WARNING:* The configurations are from NBFC, which is under GPLv3 license.
+_WARNING:_ The configurations are from NBFC, which is under GPLv3 license.

 ## Contributing

 Please see [CONTRIBUTING.md](https://github.com/MusiKid/fancy/blob/master/CONTRIBUTING.md).
-You can also take a look at the [book](https://musikid.github.io/fancy/) section for details on the internal working.
+You can also take a look at the [book](https://musikid.github.io/fancy/) for details on the internal working.

 ## Credits

-Thanks to [@hirschmann](https://github.com/hirschmann/) for creating [NBFC](https://github.com/hirschmann/nbfc), where I shamelessly stolen some pieces of code (open source ¯\\_(ツ)_/¯), and all the contributors who created the configurations.
+Thanks to [@hirschmann](https://github.com/hirschmann/) for creating [NBFC](https://github.com/hirschmann/nbfc),
+where I shamelessly stolen some pieces of code (open source ¯\\_(ツ)_/¯), and all the contributors who created the configurations.

 ## Warning